 Conductors with whom she has worked included Yves Abel, Mikhail Agrest, Maurizio Benini, Harry Bicket, Jiri Belolhávek, Francesco Corti, Paul Daniel, Mark Elder, Sir Bernard Haitink, Michael Hofstetter, Vladimir Jurowski, Jan Latham-Koenig, Anthony Negus, Sir Antonio Pappano, Mark Shanahan, Stuart Stratford, Antony Walker, Hilary Davan Wetton and Dominic Wheeler.

-Her recent and current engagements include Mrs Grose The Turn of the Screw for Nevill Holt Opera and Northern Ireland Opera, Mrs Alexander Satyagraha for English National Opera, Marthe Faust at the Birgitta Festival, Tallinn, Mayor’s Wife Jenufa for Scottish Opera, Nurse Boris Godunov and further performances as Annina La traviata for the Royal Opera, London, La Frugola Il tabarro and Zita Gianni Schicchi for Opera Holland Park and Waltraute Die Walküre for Welsh National Opera.
+Her recent and current engagements include Mrs Grose The Turn of the Screw for Nevill Holt Opera, Mrs Alexander Satyagraha for English National Opera, Marthe Faust at the Birgitta Festival, Tallinn, The Forester’s Wife The Cunning Little Vixen for Glyndeburne Festival Opera, Mayor’s Wife Jenufa for Scottish Opera, Nurse Boris Godunov and further performances as Annina La traviata for the Royal Opera, London, La Frugola Il tabarro and Zita Gianni Schicchi for Opera Holland Park, and Waltraute Die Walküre for Welsh National Opera.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.